 |Controls||Touch controls & mic mute switch||Volume buttons, action button, mic off button|

-The Dot and the Dot with Clock both retain the iconic blue and orange LED status ring.
-It adds a little interest, but also makes the Echo Dot more noticeable.
-The Echo Dot with Clock can also serve as a good bedside companion, given its auto-adjust display.
+The Echo Dot and the Dot with Clock both retain the iconic color changing LED status ring around their base.
+It adds a bit interest, but also makes the Echo Dot more noticeable with its dazzling and mesmerizing glow whenever it’s accessed.
+The Echo Dot with Clock can serve as a good bedside companion, given its auto-adjust display and display of the time.

-Amazon’s Echo Dot has been around much longer than Google’s Nest Mini, so that has given Amazon time to build out a relatively strong ecosystem.
-From calling features, whisper mode, doorbell concierge, and Blueprints that let you make (and even publish) your own Alexa skills, Alexa seems to learn new stuff almost every day.
-Alexa’s reminders and routines are getting more advanced too, allowing users to set location-based reminders and create advanced routines (you can have Alexa turn off your lights, wait 15 minutes, and then turn off the TV for instance).
+Amazon’s Echo Dot has been around much longer than Google’s Nest Mini, which has given Amazon time to build out a relatively strong ecosystem.
+Alexa gains more and more features like whisper mode, doorbell concierge, and Blueprints that let you make (and even publish) your own Alexa skills — and Alexa seems to learn new stuff almost every day.
+Alexa’s reminders and routines are getting more advanced too, allowing users to set location-based reminders and create advanced routines (you can have Alexa turn off your lights, wait 15 minutes, and then turn off the TV, for instance).
 You can also announce messages through all of your Echo Dots throughout your home.

 Alongside hardware connectivity, both devices can also access “skills” or “actions” that deliver enhanced features like news reports, recipes, reservation bookings, jokes, quizzes, and more.
 Again, the Echo Dot leads here, with a plethora of different types of skills available for the device (some of which you may actually wish to use).
 Google’s offering is certainly smaller at this point but is expanding quickly, adding features like a multilingual mode, a translator mode, and step-by-step cooking instructions.